IHTSDO/SNOMED-in-5-minutes/README.md

 ## Examples

-The following examples will be used to demonstrate accessing the SNOMED API through Javascript, Curl, and Java (using Jersey).
+The following examples will be used to demonstrate accessing the SNOMED API through CSharp, Javascript, Curl, and Java (using Jersey).

 - Find a concept by a string (e.g. "heart attack")
 - Find/get a concept by a description SCTID (e.g. "679406011")